mottbott/docker-k8s-training/kubernetes-config-map-secret.md

 Let's check the result under http://localhost:31313

+💡 There is also a prepared version with a `Secret` under `kubernetes/hello-kubernetes/resource-secret.yaml`.
+It provides a service under http://localhost:31333
 💡 In the [Helm module](kubernetes-helm.md), there is a way described on how to read contents of a secret

 📝 Can you put a whole file into a `ConfigMap` or `Secret`?